mdn/webextensions-examples/emoji-substitution/README.md

 ## What it does

 Replaces words that describe an emoji with the emoji itself.
+This runs as a content script and scans web pages, looking for text that can be replaced with emoji.
+As an example, after installing visit https://mozilla.org and notice that the text "firefox" should change.

 ## What it shows